Kanchan1599/ANS/wiAddNewVMTemplate.md

     - Once it gets Validated then go to catalog and open catalog in which you have created version and then we will be able to see image in that catalog

-    - Once done with all process once deploy once and check whether its working properly.
+    - Once done with all process once deploy and check whether its working properly.

   ![Figure 1](images/VMTemplate11.PNG)